jcfausto/node-postgres-promises/README.md

 - Nodejs
 - Express
 - JSHint
+- Knex.js
-- Knex
+- Helmet.js

 ## To Do

 - Refactor the project structure.
-- Make the API more secure by using Helmet.js !important
+- ~~Make the API more secure by using Helmet.js !important~~
 - Check the configs to separate from the app's logic (12 factor app guidelines)
 - Add Tests - Will use Jest probably.
 (Should have started this way since the beginning :-)
 - Add authentication using JWT